STAMP-project/test-runner/README.md

    * `String jacocoAgentIncludes`: used in the online mode of coverage computation.
 Passed to the jacoco agent as the `includes` option.
    * `String jacocoAgentExcludes`: used in the online mode of coverage computation.
 Passed to the jacoco agent as the `excludes` option.
    * `int nbFailingLoadClass`: specify the number of "ClassNotFoundException" throws when running the tests.
+   * `boolean useOptionsFile`: This options specifies to use a file to pass the options to the Runner.
+EntryPoint will output this file automatically.
+Default is false

 ## Dependency: